Donald-Watts/Ontos-AI/README.md

 ## Built From First Principles

-Ontos is not a wrapper.
+Ontos is a wrapper and a framework.
 It was designed and constructed from scratch with:

 * Symbolic Logic Modules
 * Purpose-Engineered Algorithms